Oakham-CS/noughts-and-crosses/README.md

 # noughts-and-crosses
-OOP game as a context for practising source countrol Alex Dowelll
+OOP game as a context for practising source control

+Alex Dowell